What is the tank like?

 A massage/float or float/massage is an amazingly relaxing & rejuvenating experience.
 We find that clients who have experienced this combination once will book in again as many of them claim that it is the most relaxing experience they have ever had.
 Most clients who experience a float/massage or vice versa leave feeling like they are walking on clouds & even look younger (due to the lack of tension being held in their facial muscles).

-Whether to have a massage before or after your float is personal preference – for those who have never floated before the massage is a good way to prepare for the float & we find that first time floaters who have a massage beforehand seem to relax quicker into the tank environment.
+Whether to have a massage before or after your float is personal preference, for all first-time floaters we recommend floating first.
 For clients with extreme muscular tension, floating first can assist with breaking through the first few layers of tension, allowing the massage therapist to more quickly achieve results.

 Either way – it is a wonderful experience & great value when you compare to relaxation treatments at Day Spas or Beauty Therapists.
 Especially when you consider that with Private Health Insurance Extras you may be able to claim back part of your massage.
 (Please mention at time of booking if you need to claim your massage as not all of our massage therapists have Provider Numbers).